Jackkzh/Stock-Exchange-System/README.md

 To run this project, do sudo docker-compose up, and the server would start running in docker.

 # 2. Testing
-We put unit tests in src/test/java
+We put unit tests in src/test/java.
+We provided some test xml cases under testing folder, which include both correct syntax and incorrect.

 # 3. Design & Implementation